i18n-mcp-translator

 • Powered by Google Gemini AI.

-• NEW: Full language info mapping (code, local/english name, region, etc) for all configured languages.
+• Full language info mapping (code, local/english name, region, etc) for all configured languages.

 Requirements